 FOR YOU … If you are living a gluten-free lifestyle yourself, you are already familiar with preparing GF meals and are just looking for yummy recipes for your camp trips, please scroll right past this section to find gluten free camping recipes for every meal of the day.

-FOR A GUEST … If you are preparing gluten free recipes for a camping guest who has celiac disease and are not familiar with cooking GF meals, let me mention a few things including the necessity to read food labels to ensure the ingredients you are using are gluten free.
+FOR A GUEST … If you are preparing gluten-free recipes for a camping guest who has celiac disease and are not familiar with cooking GF meals, let me mention a few things including the necessity to read food labels to ensure the ingredients you are using are compatible with a gluten-free diet.

 When people with celiac disease eat gluten (a protein found in wheat, rye and barley), their body mounts an immune response that attacks the small intestine.